top of page

 Conference Goals

-Save Ancient Studies Alliance is planning the second year of our NEW type of conference for ALL Ancient Studies scholars with the following goals:
+Save Ancient Studies Alliance is planning the fifth year of our NEW type of conference for ALL Ancient Studies scholars with the following goals:

 In the Classroom